jfkey/detect-SCC/README.md

   * `dynamic_HKMST_scc.cpp` The source file of incremental algorithm `HKMST`.
   * `cd4cg.cpp` The main file.
   * ...
-* `PaperID 92 full paper.pdf`  The full version of paper "Detecting Strongly Connected Components for Scholarly Data".
+* `full-version.pdf`  The full version of the paper of ICDE24 submission `168` "Incremental Detection of Strongly Connected Components for Scholarly Data".
 * `README.md` readme file.